Skip to main content

 Description

-Returns a string that indicates the status of the Gateway.
-A status of RUNNING means that the Gateway is fully functional.
-Thrown exceptions return "ERROR" with the error message appended to the string.
-This function can be used to test all 7.7 and later Gateways.
-The function can also be used to test 7.6 (7.6.4 and later) and 7.5 (7.5.11 and later) Gateways.
-Attempting to test Gateways older than these versions will return errors.
+Returns a string that indicates the status of a Gateway.
+A status of RUNNING means the Gateway is fully functional.
+If an exception occurs, the function returns ERROR with the associated error message appended.
+This function can be used to test the availability and operational state of a remote Gateway.

 Client Permission Restrictions